 Your primary care physician may refer you to a rheumatologist, an internal medicine physician who specializes in treating rheumatoid diseases such as arthritis.
 In addition, NMMC offers physical and occupational therapy programs by physician referral.

 NMMC Wellness Centers offer the Arthritis Foundation Exercise Program classes.
 The Arthritis Foundation’s Aquatic Program, a water-based exercise program for people with arthritis, is available at the Tupelo location.

 The NMMC Joint Replacement Center uses a team approach to hip or knee replacement, ensuring a smooth transition from pre-op through recovery.
 The health care team works together for a common goal: your good health.
 The center offers educational seminars that help seniors replace their fears with facts about joint replacement.
 For more information, call 1-800-843-3375.

 Risk for breast cancer increases with age.
 NMMC wants to help individuals understand their risk as well as the early detection and prevention programs available.
 The NMMC Breast Care Center offers digital mammography, breast MRI, breast ultrasound and galactography (radiography of the mammary glands).
-A mobile mammography unit is available in remote locations.
 For mammogram information, call:

 *Screening mammograms available by self-referral

 The NMMC Breast Care Center is staffed by breast health specialists and offers a resource center and Life After Diagnosis support group.
 For more information, call the NMMC Breast Care Center at (662) 377-4910 .

 Colorectal cancer refers to cancer that starts in either the colon or the rectum.
 Cancer that starts in these different areas may cause different symptoms., but colon cancer and rectal cancer have many things in common.